 Q: Is PayPal the only online payment option worth using?

 A: Absolutely not!
 There are many reliable alternatives, such as Google Pay, Square, Stripe, Venmo, Shopify Payments, and others.
 PayPal typically offers the most features and international support but may charge more in fees or be limited in other ways.
-Learn a bit more about some of the main NFC-based alternative payment platforms at the link below.

 Q: Doesn’t PayPal own Venmo?
 What’s the difference?